EphraimRuttenberg/Markov-Discord-Bot/README.md

 The commands for the bot are as follows, with square brackets indicating an optional argument for the command and angled brackets indicating necessary arguments:

-- `!chain [@user]`
+- `!chain`

-This command will make the bot send a markov chain.
-If you ping a user after the command it will only use their messages as reference data
+This command will make the bot send a markov chain

 - `!help`